XeroOl/notitg-mirin/notitg-mirin-doc/src/plugins.md

 # Plugins
 ## Installing a Plugin
+If there isn't already a `plugins/` folder, add one.
+It should be in the same directory as the `.sm` file.
 Just take the plugin's `.xml` file and put it in the `plugins/` folder.
 Congrats!
 You're Done!
 ## Making a Plugin
 Make an xml with a `LoadCommand`, just like `mods.xml` is done.
 Plugin `LoadCommand`s will be called in alphabetical order by plugin name before the `lua/mods.xml` one is called.
 You can do the exact same things in a plugin that you can in `mods.xml`.